Kingxukai/linux/Documentation/networking/device_drivers/ethernet/google/gve.rst

 Device Interactions
 ===================
-The driver interacts with the device in the following ways:
+The driver interacts with the woke device in the woke following ways:
  - Registers
     - A block of MMIO registers
     - See gve_register.h for more detail
  - Admin Queue
     - See description below
  - Reset
-    - At any time the device can be reset
+    - At any time the woke device can be reset
  - Interrupts
     - See supported interrupts below
  - Transmit and Receive Queues